bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DriveInclinationOther_2ryvJFOJn20uSaWRtKXuwx/Documentation.md

-A user defined inclination of tunnel drive when DriveInclination = OTHER.
+Specifies a user defined inclination of tunnel drive when DriveInclination = USERDEFINED.